ClaytonFarr/justship/README.md

        - copy price id value to `STRIPE_FREE_PLAN_PRICE_ID` in `.env` (locally and in Vercel project)
      - copy production webhook signing secret to `STRIPE_WEBHOOK_SIGNING_SECRET` in `.env` (locally and in Vercel project)
      - copy production secret key to `STRIPE_SECRET_KEY` in `.env` (locally and in Vercel project)
+   - test plan subscriptions
+     - you should now be able to in prod 1) create a new account (use address currently allowed by Postmark account), 2) verify email, 3) see new Stripe user created with subscription to free product in Stripe's production environment

 ========================